-1. Sleep.
 Go to bed early.
-Actually, no—stay up as freaking late as you want and then sleep in, because I promise you, once your darling baby is here you'll feel like you're always awake!
+Actually, no—stay up as freaking late as you want and then sleep in, because once baby is here, you'll feel like you're always awake!
 You'll learn to sleep in two- to three-hour increments and you'll constantly feel tired, even when your child sleeps through the night.
-You and your partner will quickly learn why sleep deprivation is a form of torture!
-Do you know most babies (once they have a schedule) wake between 6 and 7 a.m.?
+Do you know most babies (once they have a schedule) wake between 6 and 7 am?
 Every.
 Day.
-They don’t know what weekends are and therefore don’t participate in “sleeping in” on Saturday’s and Sunday’s—so stock up (and stay up late!) while you can.
+They don’t know what weekends are and therefore don’t participate in “sleeping in” on Saturdays and Sundays—so catch some ZZZs while you can.

-2. Enjoy your showers.
 Take your time as you bathe.
 Light candles, listen to music and let the water run until it turns cold.
 Enjoy the peace and quiet, because after your newborn is welcomed into the world, she'll more than likely be sitting in a bouncy seat outside your shower door watching and waiting for you to finish.
 And worse, just as you step into the shower and feel the warm pellets of water hit your back, baby is suddenly red-faced and screaming, forcing you to quickly rinse, forget the shave and jump out to cater to her needs.
-Enjoy your showers now.

-3. Read.
-If you enjoy reading, whether it's books or gossip magazines, read as much as you want, when you want, during your nine months of pregnancy.
-After baby is born, you'll be too tired and have too little time to read for pleasure.
-The little bit of reading your tired eyes will allow will probably be on message boards seeking advice from other mom’s or baby books explaining how to sleep train.
+If you enjoy reading, whether it's books or gossip magazines, read as much as you want, when you want, during your pregnancy.
+After baby is born, you'll likely be too tired and have too little time to read for pleasure.
+The little bit of reading your tired eyes will allow will probably be on message boards seeking advice from other moms, or baby books explaining how to sleep train.
 Oh how I miss my chick-lit!